wintermooch/generic-digraph/README.md

 // to get an array of all of the vertices var vertices = [...vertex]

-//you can also iterate a path
-vertices = [...vertex.iteratePath(['friend', 'brother'])]
+// you can also iterate a path vertices = [...vertex.iteratePath(['friend', 'brother'])]

-//getting a vertex works like setting var friendsBotherVertex = vertex.setEdge(['friend', 'brother']) friendsBotherVertex.getValue() //"bob"
+// getting a vertex works like setting var friendsBotherVertex = vertex.setEdge(['friend', 'brother']) friendsBotherVertex.getValue() // "bob"

 // delete an edge
 vertex.delEdge('friend')